Dallas Mavericks: Head coaches

 There have been nine head coaches for the Mavericks franchise.
 The franchise's first head coach was Dick Motta, who served for two non-consecutive stints and coached for nine seasons with the Mavericks.
 Motta is the franchise's all-time leader for the most regular season games coached (738); Don Nelson, Donnie Nelson's father, is the franchise's all-time leader for the most regular season game wins (339); Avery Johnson is the franchise's all-time leader for the most playoff games coached (47), the most playoff-game wins (23), and the highest winning percentage in the regular season (.735).
 Nelson is also named one of the top 10 coaches in NBA history.
 Johnson was the first coach to win the Western Conference championship, losing the 2006 NBA Finals to the Miami Heat.
 Johnson is also the only Mavericks coach to have won the NBA Coach of the Year Award, having won it in the 2005–06 season.
 Quinn Buckner and Jim Cleamons have spent their entire NBA coaching careers with the Mavericks.
 Only one of the Mavericks coaches, Don Nelson, has been elected into the Basketball Hall of Fame as a coach.
 Rick Carlisle was the head coach of the Mavericks from 2008 to 2021.
 Carlisle led the team to their first championship in franchise history in 2011, against their 2006 Finals opponent, the Miami Heat, in a rematch.
 In 2015, he passed Motta as the winningest coach in franchise history.
-Currently, the head coach is Jason Kidd, who in 2022 led the Mavericks to the team's first playoff series win since the 2011 championship season that he won as a player.
+Jason Kidd was hired on June 28, 2021, and in 2022 led the Mavericks to the team's first playoff series win since the 2011 championship season that he won as a player.
+Two seasons later in the 2023-24 season he led the Mavericks to an NBA Finals appearance against the Boston Celtics, in which the Mavericks lost in 5 games.
+On May 19, 2026, Kidd was fired shortly after the appointment of the team's new president Masai Ujiri.